-Cold War-era military installations on Sivugag (also known as the colonial name of St Lawrence Island) have contaminated the land and water.
+Cold War-era military installations and military bases on Sivuqaq (also known as the colonial name of St Lawrence Island) contaminated the land and water.
 Throughout the 2000s, the US Army Corps of Engineers (USACE) oversaw the remediation of these Formerly Used Defense Sites (FUDS).
 Members of the community and community advocates argued that the remediation activities did not clean up the sites enough for them to utilize these lands and waters as they had before the military presence.

-Subsequently, the Environmental Protection Agency (EPA) placed these sites on the National Priorities List (NPL), the list of the US' most contaminated sites, which the EPA leverages Superfund funds to remediate.
-The EPA declined to place the Sivugag FUDS on the NPL, and in 2013, the USACE's cleanup of the sites officially concluded.
-Members of the communities attest that the land and water are not clean and continue to advocate for a more thorough and just remediation of the sites.
-The advocacy organization, Alaska Community Action on Toxics (ACAT), has led this advocacy campaign throughout its history.
-ACAT wanted to understand why the EPA excluded the Sivugag sites from the NPL.
+Subsequently, the Environmental Protection Agency (EPA) debated putting these sites on the National Priorities List (NPL), the list of the US' most contaminated sites, which leverages EPA Superfund funds to remediate.
+The EPA declined to place the Sivuqaq FUDS on the NPL, and in 2013, the USACE's cleanup of the sites officially concluded.

+Members of the communities attest that the land and water are not clean.
+They continue to advocate for a more thorough and just remediation of the sites.
+The organization, Alaska Community Action on Toxics (ACAT), has led this advocacy campaign throughout its history.
+ACAT wanted to understand why the EPA excluded Sivuqaq sites from the NPL.